 How do you make a living?
 How did you get into it?
 What are some skills you had to learn?

-I have been self-employed since age 16 (more details here).
 I never received any formal training so a lot of what I have done is just educated research mixed with trial and error.
 Along the way I have honed my internet research skills and drastically improved my writing ability.
 These skills together are very useful when it comes to advertising and marketing.
 They are also skills I take advantage of daily since they directly relate to the services I run.

 My career services company specializes in writing resumes, curriculum vitae, cover letters, and coaching clients on interviews to an average of 60 new clients each month, The company has created and revised over 1,000 resumes and curriculum vitae since 2007 for everyone from recent college graduates looking for their first job or professionals with 20 years of experience ready to take the next step in their career.